The Heart & Stroke Foundation of Ontario initiative was to develop a brand under which all their collective child-directed activities would fall.

 Challenge: To articulate the problem in a new and compelling way: to provoke conversation about solutions, to bring key stakeholders together and to create the energy to galvanise community action.
 In short, we were asked to partner to inspire a social movement to build a healthy Ontario.

-Solution: 'Spark Together for Healthy Kids' initiative was launched nationwide in May 2009 by the Honourable Margaret Best, Minister of Health Promotion and David Sculthorpe, CEO, Heart and Stroke Foundation of Ontario.
+Solution: 'Spark Together for Healthy Kids' initiative was launched nationwide by the Honourable Margaret Best, Minister of Health Promotion and David Sculthorpe, CEO, Heart and Stroke Foundation of Ontario.

 Initially the campaign was lead by a viral animated video.
 This unique typographical approach ignited the Spark brand to life.
 This was quickly followed by a convention centre launch in Toronto, cinema nationwide, newspaper, radio, oversized brochures, sub-site and on-line advertising.